HOW TO PREPARE

 DEPOSIT.
 Your $50 deposit is used to cover the processing, planning, and staffing costs for our summer programs.
-If you cancel before May 1, your full deposit will be returned to you.
-The deposit is not transferable.
+The deposit is not refundable nor transferable.

 ARRIVAL.
 Check-in begins at 4:00pm and ends at 5:15pm on the first day of the camp session.
-When you arrive, you may park and then proceed to the Dining Hall to complete registration and to find out your child’s cabin assignment.
-Make sure to bring your payment and health update form.
+When you arrive, you may park (leaving your bags in your vehicle) and then proceed to the Chapel to complete check-in and to find out your child’s cabin assignment.
+Make sure to bring your payment.

 HEALTH CARE.
-As a part of registration, all families will be directed to our health care table to check in with the nurse and turn in a completed health update form (to be filled out by a parent or guardian.
-Physicals are not required to attend camp, but state law does require a thorough health history) and any medications.
+As part of check-in, all families will be directed to our health care table to meet the nurse and turn in any medications.
 Arrowhead is happy to accommodate to most medical and dietary needs.
-If your child has any medication (including over-the-counter medication), be sure to enclose it in a Ziploc bag with his or her full name written on it.
+If your child has any medication (including over-the-counter medication), be sure it’s in the original container and enclose it in a Ziploc bag with his or her full name written on it.
 Names and dosages must be clearly marked on all packages and bottles.
-All medications will be distributed as needed by the camp health supervisor (PA, RN, EMR, or EMT).
+All medications will be distributed as needed by the camp health supervisor (PA, RN, EMT, EMR).
 Note: the parents’ health insurance serves as the primary insurance provider.
 Arrowhead carries secondary accident insurance coverage.

 SETTLING IN.
-After completing registration, you can move into your cabin and meet your counselor.
-Swim tests (weather-permitting) will run from 4:00pm until 5:00pm, so make sure to stop by the Waterfront (a swim test may be provided during free time for any campers who were unable to complete it during registration).
+After completing check-in, you can retrieve your child’s bags and move into your cabin and meet your counselor.
+Swim tests (weather-permitting) will run from 4:00pm until 5:00pm, so make sure to stop by the Waterfront (a swim test may be provided during a later Free Time for any campers who were unable to complete it during registration).
 You can also visit the Canteen, get to know cabin mates, or take some photos.